Shereen Marisol Meraji

-Shereen Marisol Meraji is an American journalist, podcaster and educator.
+Shereen Marisol Meraji (born 1977) is an American journalist, podcaster and educator.
 She is an assistant professor of race in journalism at the UC Berkeley Graduate School of Journalism, and is an alum of the Nieman Fellowship at Harvard University.
 She was the founding co-host and senior producer of Code Switch, a critically acclaimed podcast covering race, culture and identity, one of NPR's highest charting podcasts in 2020.

 Early life

 Meraji was born and raised in Northern California, the child of a Puerto Rican mother and Iranian father.
 As a young girl, Meraji was bullied by classmates about her Iranian heritage.
 Meraji's multi-ethnic background has informed her approach to stories and journalism, noting in an interview with Latina magazine that "never having really belonged, being on the margins while observing everything, that's made me a natural journalist – not quite a part of something, always observing".

 Meraji received a Bachelor of Arts in Raza Studies at San Francisco State University.